tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 #####  Strengths

-- Performance {*NEX*, *0x*}:
+- Performance {*NEX*, *0x*}
-  - Off-chain request/order;
+  - Off-chain request/order
-  - Off-chain matching.
+  - Off-chain matching
-- NEX specific:
+- NEX specific
-  - Batched on-chain commits;
+  - Batched on-chain commits
-  - Cross-chain transfers;
+  - Cross-chain transfers
-  - Support of national currencies;
+  - Support of national currencies
-  - Public JavaScript Object Notation (JSON) Application Programmers Interface (API) & web extension API for third-party applications to trade tokens;
+  - Public JavaScript Object Notation (JSON) Application Programmers Interface (API) & web extension API for third-party applications to trade tokens

 +++

 #### #3 Trusted, off-chain matching engines (cont'd)

-- - Development environment: ***Elixir on top of Erlang*** to enable scalable, distributed, and fault-tolerant matching engine;
+- - Development environment: ***Elixir on top of Erlang*** to enable scalable, distributed, and fault-tolerant matching engine
-  - Cure53 full security audit on web extension, NEX tokens will be regulated as registered European securities.
+  - Cure53 full security audit on web extension, NEX tokens regulated as registered European securities
-- 0x specific:
+- 0x specific
-  - Open source protocol to enable creation of independent off-chain dApp matching engines (*Relayers*);
+  - Open source protocol enable creation of independent off-chain dApp matching engines (*Relayers*)
-  - Totally transparent matching of orders with no single point of control:
+  - Totally transparent matching of orders with no single point of control
-    - Maker's order only enters a Relayer's order book if fee schedule is adhered to;
+    - Maker's order only enters a Relayer's order book if fee schedule is adhered to
-    - exchange can only happen if a Taker is willing to accept.
+    - Exchange can only happen if a Taker is willing to accept
-  - Consensus and settlement governed by the publically available DEX smart contract.
+  - Consensus and settlement governed by the publically available DEX smart contract

 +++